nathandentzau/fsu-bootcamp-git/README.md

 make them often.
 Majority of the time, a single commit should be grouped with changes that are like kind.
 For example, the contents of `[YOURNAME].txt` and `HelloWorld.php` are completely different.
-Because these two files are unrelated, they should live in their own commits that have names with a purposeful meaning.
+Because these two files are unrelated, We should put them in their own commits that have names with a purposeful meaning *(Note: You can and should commit multiple files/changes if they are related to each other in some way, don't make seperate commits for each file just because)*.

-By splitting these files up in their own commits, it gives us more opportunities to revert a change that may be harmful to a project.
+By splitting these changes up in their own commits, it gives us more opportunities to revert a change we made down the road.

 In order to commit a change we need to stage our changes to be committed.
 You can add changes by filename: